 The whole process begins very, very early in the morning.
-The riders will gather in one central location lead by Le Capitaine.
+The riders will gather in one central location lead by 'Le Capitaine.'
+Le Capitaine is typically a srong community figure.

-“he is typically a strong fi gure of the community. usually, this is a Sheriff or deputy and his job is to keep everyone in line and not let anything get out of hand,” Fontenot said.
-“When the Mardi Gras approaches the house, the Capitaine approaches the home fi rst and alone.
-When the neighbor says it's okay for the group to approach, the Capitaine waves his fl ag and the traditional Mardi Gras song is sang.
+Before the the Mardi Gras parade approaches the house, the Capitaine approaches the home alone.
+When the neighbor says it's okay for the group to approach, the Capitaine waves his flag and traditional Mardi Gras songs are sung.

-"There are usually a lot of practical jokes that go along, and even some wrestling," Fontenot added.
-“In some places, the Capitaine has a whip, and he will whip you into acting proper.”
+"There are usually a lot of practical jokes that go along with this tradition, and even some wrestling," Fontenot added.
+In some places, the Capitaine has a whip, and if you misbehave, he will whip you into acting proper.

 Don't worry, these aren't real whips.
-The goal isn't to hurt people, it's to have fun!
-In fact, much drinking is done along the way, which is good because you'll probably want to be nice and sauced for the big fi nale – the chicken run.
+El Capitaine's goal isn't to hurt people, it's to have fun!
+In fact, a lot of drinking is done along the way, which is good because you'll probably want to be nice and sauced for the big finale, 'The Chicken Run.'

 Just like the gumbo that results at the end of the day, the whole idea of mixing old traditions for the new generation is what attracts visitors.

-"Listen to the people around you," Fontenot added.
-“Everyone is nice and they want you to have a good time.
+"Listen to the people around you," Fontenot said.
+"Everyone is nice and they want you to have a good time.
 We love visitors and we love to show off our culture if you pay attention.
 The important thing is to keep an open mind."

-Just like buying your way onto a fl oat in a New Orleans parade, money will often land you a spot among the riders, so long as you come dressed in costume.
+Just like buying your way onto a float in a New Orleans parade, money will often land you a spot among the riders, so long as you come dressed in costume.